 Practical Nurse Certificate (PNC) Program

 Transition to Nur 240 must be within two years of graduating from the PNC Program.
 If out of the nursing program for more than two years, the LPN will need to take the PN-RN Transition Course.
-Those who wish to reenter the program after two years must start with PNC 101.
-Any student who is unsuccessful in the PNC program will not be considered for admission to the ADN Program.
+Those who wish to re-enter the program after two years must start with PNC 101.
+Any student who is unsuccessful in the PNC program will not be considered for admission to the Associate degree nursing program.

 Each state and/or profession has procedures for certification and licensure including, among others, consideration of felony convictions, pending criminal charges and professional misconduct.
 As a result, completion of a program does not guarantee licensure or certification.